fturini98/FRANECpy/Documentation/source/index.rst

          When you call this function it clears a tree dictionary by extracting a specific target_name and its associated data.

    - *HR_plot(tree(dict), type(str))* :
-         Plots the Hertzsprung Russell diagram based on the specified parameters.
+         Plots the Hertzsprung Russell diagrams based on the specified parameters.

 .. toctree::
    :maxdepth: 2